cite-architecture/CITE-App/README.md

 ## Status

-A barebones, beginning of a framework
+Pre-release.

 ## Credits

 CITEApplication-ScalaJS, by Neel Smith and Christopher Blackwell.
-A project of the [Homer Multitext](http://www.homermultitext.org).